selfVSmind/metalsmith-etsy/README.md

 # metalsmith-etsy
 A small plugin for Metalsmith to incorporate your Etsy store into your static website.

+## Consider the Boilerplate Option
+I've set up a [boilerplate project](https://github.com/selfVSmind/metalsmith-etsy-boilerplate) to get you jumpstarted.

 ## Installation
     $ npm install --save metalsmith-etsy